 - Aloe vera

-Not all of these are essential, but if you find a shampoo for dogs that has all of the above on the label, you can easily consider it to be one of the best dog shampoos out there.
+Not all of these ingredients and aspects are essential, but if you find a shampoo for dogs that has all or majority of them on the label, you can easily consider it to be one of the best dog shampoos out there for “standard bathing” practices.

 You may think that fragrances are the way to go because they help “mask” any sort of doggy smell in-between bathing and there are certainly a lot of new brands of shampoo for dogs that contain different type of fragrances.
-While they do help with making the dog smell better, the problem is that dogs can develop sensitivities to fragrances.
+While they do help with making the dog smell better, the problem is that dogs can develop sensitivities to fragrances, and there are reports showing that they may also be carcinogenic.

-Dogs also have very sensitive noses, as you already know, therefore fragrances that seem fine to us may cause many problems for your pet, in particular respiratory irritation in dogs that can later lead to more serious problems.
+Dogs also have sensitive noses, so fragrances that seem fine to us may cause problems for your pet, in particular respiratory irritation that can lead to more serious problems.

 Moreover, fragrances, once mixed with the oils of the dog's skin and other stuff your pooch gets into, may not smell so good after several days.
 It will just smell “off.”
 Fragrances may also irritate others in the household, including children and cats.